umeshchounde/CloudProjectITCS6190/index.md

 Average resultant is calculated using the formula.(1/n * sum [√(x² + y² + z²)])

-### Average time between peaks (max) (Y-axis)
+### Average time between peaks

+Initially we calculated global maxima for each axis accelaration.
+Selected all the other local maximum who has value more than 90% of global maxima.
+Then average of all such values are taken.

-6.Algorithms
+## 6.Algorithms

-7.Software

-9.Performance evaluation
+### Decision Tree

+Initially we used Decision Tree for classifiaction of the activities.

+### Naive Bayes Classification

+## 8,9.Results and Performance evaluation

-10.Project goal achieved?
+## 10.Project goal achieved?

-8.Results
+## 7.Software

+Please find below list of different softwares we have used for this project
+1. Spark for data extraction, model training and evaluation
+2. AWS EMR cluster for execution of the code
+3. Spark MLib library for Decision Tree algorithm

 11.Observations